Stolt-Nielsen revitalizes its global supply chain

 The TCS team knew that the delivery of essential items to Stolt-Nielsen’s customers was critical.
 Any disruption in this would impact the businesses of these customers and would jolt Stolt’s reputation and business globally.
 As IT is the backbone of Stolt’s business operations, the only solution was to step up IT infrastructure to enable ‘work from home’ facility for over 2,500 business and operation users including vendors and contractors.
 However, the enterprise was constrained in terms of the limited capacity of its existing IT infrastructure and the time required to scale up the Citrix virtual desktop infrastructure (VDI) environment that housed most business applications.

-The TCS team had started leveraging the Citrix farm (a group of servers) only recently -- since December 2019 -- with all the Infrastructure hosted on the TCS enterprise cloud platform (ECP).
+The TCS team had started leveraging the Citrix farm (a group of servers) only recently—since December 2019—with all the infrastructure hosted on TCS Enterprise Cloud.
 It was primarily used for vendors and contractors and had the capacity to handle 120 concurrent remote users worldwide.
 Amassing its contextual knowledge of 13 years as Stolt-Nielsen’s IT growth and transformation partner, the TCS team initiated VDI expansion activities in the last week of January 2020 as soon as the client informed them of the COVID-19 outbreak in China.

 During the first phase of the infrastructure ramp-up, the TCS ECP team upskilled itself on Citrix farm and worked with the pertinent Stolt teams over the weekend to accommodate identified business users for remote working.
 As the COVID situation started worsening, the team increased the capacity almost four times to accommodate 600 concurrent users working on VDI to access business-critical applications.
 Robust monitoring and reporting mechanisms were also built into the system to ensure that the overall solution approach could be re-calibrated if there were any threshold breaches in terms of the number of users.
 Best-in-class hardware hosted on the TCS enterprise cloud provided consistent system performance.